Pediatric Cardiology 2015 Workforce Assessment

 The current study suggests a tightening of the job market for newly trained pediatric cardiologists, particularly for those trained in electrophysiology and interventional catheterization.
 There has been a significant increase in pediatric cardiology fellowship positions in the last decade, increasing from 61 positions in 2004 to 141 positions in 2015.
 This increase is likely multifactorial, but may be in part due to work hour restrictions resulting in a larger number of fellows required to fulfill clinical duties at academic centers.
 There also appears to be a mismatch between candidate skillsets and available positions, with the greatest availability in adult congenital heart disease, cardiac intensive care, and heart failure/transplant.
 The data support close monitoring of the workforce over the next several years, with a goal of matching the number of training positions to anticipated job openings.

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Interventions, CHD & Pediatrics and Quality Improvement, Acute Heart Failure, Interventions and Structural Heart Disease
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Interventions, CHD and Pediatrics and Quality Improvement, Acute Heart Failure, Interventions and Structural Heart Disease

 Keywords: Cardiac Catheterization, Cardiac Surgical Procedures, Critical Care, Electrophysiology, Education, Employment, Fellowships and Scholarships, Health Manpower, Heart Defects, Congenital, Heart Failure, Pediatrics, Private Practice